Understanding Your Mortgage Payment

 Beyond the recurring monthly figures, budget for one-time expenses that don't show up in any amortization schedule: closing costs (typically 2–5% of the loan amount, covering appraisal, title insurance, attorney and lender fees), a home inspection, moving expenses, and any initial renovations you plan before move-in.
 Many buyers underestimate these upfront costs — planning for them separately from your monthly payment helps avoid surprises at the closing table.

-This calculator lets you model extra monthly, extra yearly, or one-time lump-sum payments toward your principal.
+This calculator lets you model extra monthly, extra yearly, or one-time lump-sum payments toward your principal — or use the Biweekly Payment toggle above to see the same effect from a different payment rhythm.
 Even modest extra payments can shave years off a 30-year mortgage and save a substantial amount in interest, because every dollar applied early avoids decades of compounding interest on that same dollar.

 Reasons to pay extra: lower total interest paid, a shorter payoff timeline, and the peace of mind that comes with owning your home outright sooner.